Hi, I’m Magda.

 I discovered a lump in my chest when I was showering.
 Initially, I dismissed it, but grew concerned over the following weeks.

-During a subsequent breast ultrasound, the doctor confirmed my worst fear — stage 2 breast cancer.
+During a subsequent breast ultrasound, the doctor confirmed it was stage 2 breast cancer.

 As of late 2023, it has been more than a year since my diagnosis.
 I have completed treatment and I am taking some medication.

-Before the diagnosis, I experienced a well-known symptom of breast cancer.
-I noticed a lump in my breast, but I did not experience other accompanying symptoms, such as pain in my breast.
+I noticed a lump in my breast, but I did not experience other accompanying symptoms.

 When I received my diagnosis, I was terrified.
 It was a frightening time and I felt worried.